Importing, Previewing & Exporting

 Start from Scratch/Preset Pop Up Menu

-You can always prevent the menu popping up every time the application is started, by clicking on the “Don’t Show Again” on the lower screen left corner of this menu.
+You can prevent the menu from popping up every time the application is started by clicking on “Don’t Show Again” on the lower screen left corner of this menu.

-There are 9 available presets.
+There are 9 default presets.
 Be sure to use the middle mouse button to scroll through the menu.

-If you have a couple preferences that you use often, you can click on the star to ensure that your favorites are brought up to the top.
+If you have custom presets that you use often, you can click on the star to ensure that your favorites are brought up to the top of the list.

 Using the Video Library